 Mind refers to our disturbing emotions and other distracted movements of the mind, as well as to the vast, open nature of mind—the source of all positive qualities—and the capacity to distinguish the difference.
 As we deepen our familiarity with resting deeply in a state of spacious awareness, the obstacles and obscurations of our habitual patterns naturally dissolve into the openness of our true nature and our positive qualities spontaneously arise from this source within.

-To start each full moon session, Tenzin Wangyal Rinpoche, Marcy Vaughn, or Alejandro Chaoul-Reich guides us in a meditation practice that helps us to find peace through the stillness of the body, silence of speech, or spaciousness of the mind.
+To start each full moon session, Tenzin Wangyal Rinpoche, Marcy Vaughn, Alejandro Chaoul-Reich, or Lourdes Hinojosa guides us in a meditation practice that helps us to find peace through the stillness of the body, silence of speech, or spaciousness of the mind.
 As the formal practice session ends, designated mantra recitation hosts continue to guide participants in 5-minute sessions of mantra recitation alternating with 15 minutes of silence to support us in connecting deeply and remaining present with the qualities that become available as we abide in open awareness.
-As the next shift of mantra hosts begins, the primary host guides us in a 15-minute meditation in his or her native language, then continues as before with alternating sessions of mantra recitation and silence until the next shift begins.
+As the next shift of mantra hosts begins, the primary host guides us in a 15- to 30-minute meditation in his or her native language, then continues as before with alternating sessions of mantra recitation and silence until the next shift begins.
 This cycle will continue uninterrupted for the remainder of the 24 hours.